ZebMcKayhan/WireguardManager/README.md

 E:Option ==> peer wg11 rule add vpn 192.168.1.1/24 comment All LAN to VPN
 E:Option ==> peer wg11 rule add wan 192.168.1.38 comment Except This Computer
 ```
-this works just fine, with one exception. sadly this computer will still use wg DNS (because vpn rules gets a dns redirection rule but wan rules does not). so in this case it could be better to devide your network in 2 parts, like restrict the DHCP to only give out ip adresses 192.168.1.32 - 192.168.1.255 and manually assign the numbers below 32 and create rules for these ranges separately:
+this works just fine, with one exception. sadly this computer will still use wg DNS (because vpn rules gets a dns redirection rule but wan rules does not).
+So in this case it could be better to devide your network in 2 parts, like restrict the DHCP to only give out ip adresses 192.168.1.32 - 192.168.1.255 and manually assign the numbers below 32 and create rules for these ranges separately:
 192.168.1.0/27 #0 - 31 (no rule needed for this)
 192.168.1.32/27 #32-63 (wgm VPN rule)
 192.168.1.64/26 #64-127 (wgm VPN rule)